eo33/ecommerce-app/README.md

 - 06 Oct 2023 - Understanding the requirements
 - 09 Oct 2023 - Designed the interface
 - 10 Oct 2023 - Learned Multer to upload images in the file system.
 Also implemented it to the product API.
-- 11 Oct 2023 - Work on products API
+- 11 Oct 2023 - Work on products backend API
-- 12 Oct 2023 - Work on frontend product component
+- 12 Oct 2023 - Work on frontend product component (API call and sorting)
+- 16 Oct 2023 - Work on advance filter

 ## Feature 3: Product Details: